 Justice, Equity, Diversity, Inclusion

-To schedule a training, email Jaclyn Caires-Hurley at firstname.lastname@example.org.
+To enroll in our Winter cohort, or to request a group workshop, email Jaclyn Caires-Hurley at firstname.lastname@example.org

-Staff, faculty, students, and community partners are invited to a panel discussion on how we can enact the demands of the Black Lives Matter at School movement in our teaching.
-Fey features include conversations with teachers and students, new learning related to Critical Race Theory, and a banned book giveaway.
+Staff, faculty, students, and community partners are invited to an annual discussion on how we can enact the demands of the Black Lives Matter at School movement in our teaching.
+Fey features include conversations with teachers and students, new learning related to Critical Race Theory, and a banned book giveaway